A few videos of Napoleonic drill.

 Alamein paved the way for Allied victory in North Africa, and Churchill was right to hail it as a turning point

-In this most recent blog I have decided to touch on the tricky subject of all things regarding military authenticity in the movie and TV industry.
-Surprisingly, despite the production team having a military technical advisor on board, “things will not be 100% authentically correct every time.
-“Penny wise and pound foolish” Bear this phrase in mind when reading the rest of my blog but also remember its a drama and not a documentary so sit back and chill.
+I have decided to touch on the tricky subject of all things regarding military authenticity in the movie and TV industry.
+Surprisingly, despite the production team having a military technical advisor on board, “things will not be 100% authentically correct every time.”Penny wise and pound foolish“ Bear this phrase in mind when reading the rest of my blog, but also remember it’s a drama and not a documentary, so sit back and chill.

-The wrong flags or medal, a beret worn like a helicopter landing pad on an actor’s head or even a WW2 fighter aircraft painted in the wrong markings for the year might seem trivial, but can make all the difference with the end product and can avoid fuelling critics looking for page space.
+The wrong flags or medal, a WW2 fighter aircraft painted in the wrong markings for the year might seem trivial, but can make all the difference with the end product and can avoid fuelling critics looking for page space.

 Don’t Shoot the MA.

-”Who was the Military Adviser on that?” is one line commonly trotted out on social media and blogs when mistakes are highlighted but don’t be so quick to shoot the adviser.
+”Who was the Military Adviser on that?” is one line commonly trotted out on social media and blogs when mistakes are highlighted by those who have never worked on a movie set, but don’t be so quick to shoot the adviser.

-Most people with a service background or those who regularly attend historical re-enactment events are quick to critique any production with Military content and no Film or TV program are exempt and unfortunately it’s the MA who gets it in the neck most the time from those less experienced in the industry.
+Most people with a service background or those who regularly attend historical re-enactment events are quick to critique any production with Military content, and no Film or TV program are exempt.
+Unfortunately it’s the MA who gets it in the neck most the time from those less experienced in the industry.

 Before I started in the film industry I was the very same, pointing out inaccuracies until I had my first real taste as a full time Military Adviser on War and Peace for the BBC.